 Visual schedules are very helpful for this and here are a few resources for that:

 - Free printable daily schedule for kids – And Next Comes L

 - Communication Board using the PECS system – By Stephanie Lynn

-Also remember that typical kids need sensory breaks too, many of these resources will be helpful for including those in your child’s day.
+Also, remember that all kids need sensory breaks, many of these resources will be helpful for including those in your child's day.

-For more reading on sensory processing and how you can help any child, here are a list of books I recommend.
+For more reading on sensory processing and how you can help any child, here is a list of books I recommend.